 8 Things to Know About Tobacco Use and Life Insurance

-Everyone wants to get the best life insurance rates possible.
-If you smoke or use any kind of tobacco products, read these tips before you shop around.
+If you smoke or use any kind of tobacco products, read these tips before you shop around for life insurance.

 If you use tobacco products and purchase life insurance, you'll probably pay more for your policy than someone who doesn't.

 That said, this definitely is an area where it pays to shop around.
 This is because each insurer charges smokers different rates for life insurance policies.

 "The general rule is you are considered tobacco-free if you haven’t touched the stuff in at least a year," says Steven Weisbart, Ph.D., CLU, senior vice president and chief economist for the Insurance Information Institute.
 "However, life insurer underwriters may differ on this.
 So if you meet that rule and don’t get offered standard rates, shop around."

 That's where QuoteWizard can help.
 We can get you quotes from multiple companies so that you can compare rates for smokers.
 This is a great way to guarantee you're getting your best deal.

 Read the rest of this article before you jump on the web or pick up your phone, though.
 It explains many of the things you need to know if you use tobacco products but want life insurance.